isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 **Use of Sports Facilities (school field, basketball court, ISH)**

 Students are encouraged to use the school facilities to play and exercise.
-In line with the school values of being caring,&nbsp;students should show sportsmanship, respect for opponents and team work throughout their play time.
-They should also adhere to the following safety measures:&nbsp;
+In line with the school values of being caring, students should show sportsmanship, respect for opponents and team work throughout their play time.
+They should also adhere to the following safety measures:

 *   Students must hydrate themselves before and after their play.
 *   Students must report any injury to the General Office or PE office immediately.